How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Email Frequency (Don’t Overthink It)

 Twice monthly minimum.
 Once monthly, maximum spacing before people forget who you are.
 Weekly works if you’ve got genuinely valuable content each time.
 Maybe studio updates, gear reviews, industry commentary.
-Daily is considered spam (we all know that) unless you’re running a music education business.
+Daily emails?
+Only if you’re running a music education business.
+Otherwise you’re just annoying people.

 I’ve tested this extensively.
 Artists emailing monthly averaged around 41% open rates, but 23% list churn annually.
 Artists emailing twice monthly averaged 39% open rates with 12% churn.
 The engagement stays warmer with more frequent contact, even if individual open rates drop slightly.